 Complex software, components and assemblies used in our products may contain undetected defects that are subsequently discovered at any point in the life of the product.
 For example, in 2018, we recalled one batch of our XP8 devices from two wireless carriers due to manufacturing defects.
+In addition, in the summer of 2019, we experienced technical challenges related to our XP8 smartphone and other general non-systemic, accessory-related issues in our feature phones, which cumulatively resulted in lost sales momentum and diverted resources away from launching new carrier customers.
 Defects in our products may result in a loss of sales, delay in market acceptance and injury to our reputation and increased warranty costs.

 Additionally, our software may contain undetected errors, defects or bugs.
-Although we have not suffered significant harm from any errors, defects or bugs to date, we may discover significant errors, defects, or bugs in the future that we may not be able to correct or correct in a timely manner.
-It is possible that errors, defects or bugs will be found in our existing or future software products and related services with the potential for delays in, or loss of market acceptance of, our products and services, diversion of our resources, injury to our reputation, increased service and warranty expenses, and payment of damages.
+We have recently detected software bugs, which impacted overall sales, commencing in the third quarter of 2019.
+It is possible that additional errors, defects or bugs will be found in our existing or future software products and related services with the potential for delays in, or loss of market acceptance of, our products and services, diversion of our resources, injury to our reputation, increased service and warranty expenses, and payment of damages.